 A sturdy little system that offers convenience in a miniature package for growing herbs, microgreens, and seedlings, this one’s just right for small spaces.

-Check prices and customer reviews now at True Leaf Market.
+Check prices and customer reviews now at True Leaf Market or at Amazon.

 9. AeroGarden Harvest Elite Hydroponic Grow System